 mmigrant families have long played an important role helping to build housing wealth in the United States.
 One study released by the Partnership for a New American Economy and Americas Society/Council of the Americas, for instance, found that in recent decades the country's more than 40 million immigrants collectively raised U.S. housing wealth by \$3.7 trillion.
-Much of this was possible because immigrants moved into neighborhoods once in decline, helping to revitalize communities and make them more attractive to U.S.born residents.23 households held more than \$85 billion in housing wealth in Massachusetts or more than one out of every seven dollars concentrated in real estate that year.
-They also paid 24.8 percent of the money Massachusettsans spent on rent, despite making up 17.2 percent of the state's households.
-Because Massachusetts' immigrants are more likely to be working age, they help address another major concern of housing experts as well-that the large wave of baby boomers retiring in the coming years could result in more homes going up for sale than there are buyers to purchase them.
-In a state where seniors already own 28.7 percent of homes, immigrant families made up more than one in five new homebuyers from 2010 to 2014.
+Much of this was possible because immigrants moved into neighborhoods once in decline, helping to revitalize communities and make them more attractive to U.S.born residents.

+In Vermont, immigrants are actively strengthening the state's housing market.
+The roughly 6,000 foreignborn homeowners in the state held almost \$2 billion in housing wealth in 2014.
+Immigrant-led households also generated 4.2 percent of the state's rental income, even though they led only 3 percent of households in the state.
+Because Vermont's immigrants are more likely to be working age, they help address another major concern of housing experts as well- that the large wave of baby boomers retiring in the coming years could result in more homes going up for sale than there are buyers to purchase them.
+In a state where seniors already own 29.7 percent of homes, immigrant families made up 3.7 percent of new homebuyers from 2010 to 2014- a larger than expected portion given their share of the population.